LocatedMaple38/LocatedMaple38/README.md

 - 👋 Hi, I’m @LocatedMaple38
-- 👀 I’m interested in furries
+- 👀 I’m interested in Robotics, Computers and the Trades
 - 🌱 I’m currently learning Computer_Science
 - 💞️ I’m looking to collaborate on coding
-- 📫 How to reach me locatedmapleh@gmail.com

 <!---
 LocatedMaple38/LocatedMaple38 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.